Etiquette & advice

-Losing someone you love is never easy.
+Losing someone you love is hard.
 During this time, you will have a lot of people coming around to express their sympathies and offer you their deepest condolences.

 Sure, you appreciate hearing the sentiment, but you are so caught up in your loved one’s death that it is sometimes difficult to find a way to respond.